cpchuang/edd_viewer/README.md

 2. Type "edd_viewer3" in matlab console to start the program.

 ## CAUTION:
 __This comes with NO warranty.
 Use at your own risk.
-Report bug/suggestion to cchuang@anl.gov__
+Report bug/suggestion to chuang.cp@gmail.com__

 ## Acknowledgement:
 Scripts related to peak fitting are modified derivative of Jonathon Almer's code.